-These questions are relevant today as they were forty-two (42) years ago.
+These questions are relevant today as they were 42 years ago.

-Acquisition of BP's Assets (1969)
+Defining Moment No. 2 Acquisition of BP's Assets (1969)

-This acquisition of BP's producing assets gave a clear signal that Dr. Williams had begun to take the steps in the pursuit of a policy that will lead to the creation of a National Energy Sector.
+This acquisition of BP's producing assets gave a clear signal that Dr. Williams had begun to take the steps in the pursuit of a policy that would lead to the creation of a National Energy Sector.